bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

 UNPLANNED BUGFIXES
 [ ] Somehow I got stuck in both an aim and crouch state together, and couldn't get out.
 I cleared crouch somehow, not sure how, but not aim.
     - unknown steps to reproduce.
 I was trying to get scroll-wheel weapon switching to work at the time.

+SOOSH FEEDBAC
+[+] Soosh was having errors trying to name save files [ ] FIX: can aim while in non-combat mode
+[ ] change "exit game" in pause menu to "return to main menu" [ ] FIX: level 1 still says "defeat all enemies to leave" no matter what the
+- soosh still doesn't like "evil velocity"
+- only one gun range works, and that was confusing
+- level 2 still too hard